palletone/go-palletone/README.md

 InitPartSec = private key
 InitPartPub = public key

-$ gptnexe --datadir="your_dir" account new
-will create Address and input your password
+When gptn --datadir="your_dir" newgenesis will create Address and input your password.
 ```

 ##### Customization of the genesis file